tomlo0925/1819t1/assignments/assignment-3.md

 ## Objectives

-* To get familiar with building HTTP applications
+* To get familiar with building **HTTP applications**
-* To get familiar with creating a Flask application in Python
+* To get familiar with creating a **Flask application** in Python
-* To get familiar with different basic concepts in recommender systems
+* To get familiar with different basic concepts in **recommender systems**

 ## Tasks

-In this assignment, you will build a movie recommender system using some memory-based recommendation algorithms.
+In this assignment, you will build a movie recommender system using some **memory-based recommendation algorithms**.
 The system should be deployed as a Telegram bot and a Web application server.

 Your recommender system should at least consists of two parts:
-1. A python script `bot.py` that continues to receive user messages from Telegram.
+1. A python script **`bot.py`** that continues to receive user messages from Telegram.
 When a message from a user is received, it sends request(s) to the recommendation server, and formats a response to be sent back to the user via Telegram.
-2. A python script `app.py` that implements an HTTP server using Flask.
+2. A python script **`app.py`** that implements an HTTP server using Flask.
 It should provide different routes to accept requests to different functions (see more details below).

 The system should provide the following functions:
-1. Accepts a new user identified by the `chat_id`
+1. Accepts a new user identified by the **`chat_id`**
 2. Returns a movie that has not yet been rated by a user so that the user can provide his/her rating on the movie
 3. If enough ratings have been collected from a user, use the **user-based collaborative filtering** algorithm to generate recommended movies to the user